633 W 5th Street #2890

 Occupations that have a high risk of silica exposure or jobs that expose employees to inhaling silica include coal mining, masonry workers, construction workers, stone cutting workers, and glass manufacturing workers, among many others.

-You need to reach out to our Los Angeles silica exposure lawyer immediately to help you recover the compensation you deserve.
+It would help if you reached out to our Los Angeles silica exposure lawyer immediately to help you recover the compensation you deserve.

 There are three main types of silicosis, and they are: